-Turn onto Campus View Drive at traffic signal and proceed uphill following signs for Pavilion North.
+Turn onto Campus View Drive at traffic signal and proceed uphill following signs for Physicians Pavilion North.
 Continue straight at first stop sign.
 Make next right onto Chapman Drive.
-Turn left into the Procedural Testing Center parking lot.
+Turn left into the Ambulatory Testing Center #2 parking lot.

 From Charles Street off of 695

-Proceed past the GBMC Main Entrance and make your next left onto Gatehouse Dr. (the Sheppard Pratt Campus).
-Proceed on the main road, following signs for Pavilion North (second left).
-Turn left into the Procedural Testing Center parking lot.
+Proceed past the GBMC Main Entrance and make your next left onto Gatehouse Drive (the Sheppard Pratt Campus).
+Proceed on the main road, following signs for Physicians Pavilion North.
+Make second left onto Chapman Drive.
+Turn left into the Ambulatory Testing Center #2 parking lot.

 From the GBMC Main Entrance on Charles Street

 Turn left at the fork and proceed past the GBMC Emergency Department.
 Continue up the hill and follow the road as it curves to the left.
-Turn right into the Procedural Testing Center parking lot, directly across the street from Pavilion North.
+At the top of the hill, turn right into the Ambulatory Testing Center #2 parking lot, directly across the street from Physicians Pavilion North.